WebAssembly/spec/spectec/test-frontend/TEST.md

 1. Assert: Due to validation, a value is on the top of the stack.
 2. Pop the value val from the stack.
 3. If val = {REF.NULL rt}, then:
-  1) Let tmp0 be I32.
-  2) Let tmp1 be 1.
-  3) Push the value CONST tmp0 tmp1 to the stack.
+  1) Push the value CONST I32 1 to the stack.
 4. If otherwise, then:
-  1) Let tmp2 be I32.
-  2) Let tmp3 be 0.
-  3) Push the value CONST tmp2 tmp3 to the stack.
+  1) Push the value CONST I32 0 to the stack.

 UNREACHABLE ~> TRAP
 1. Trap.